 What to look for

-RIFA are copper brown in colour, with a darker abdomen.
-They are 2-6mm in length and highly aggressive.
-A single RIFA nest can contain many different sized ants.
+Fire ants are copper brown in colour, with a darker abdomen.
+They measure 2-6mm in length and are highly aggressive.
+A single fire ant nest can contain many different sized ants.

 Fire ants can adapt to most climates and environments around the world.
 They invade both indoor and outdoor spaces.